 Finally, overall, the cyclical part of inflation is well captured by the two common components and little is left to idiosyncratic forces.
-However, the two common cycles are not in any sense synchronized.
-This sheds light on some of the puzzling behavior of inflation since 2008.
-From 2011 to mid-2012, the inflation cycle is supported by oil prices, while the Phillips curve exerts negative pressure.
-The opposite is true from 2015 to the end of 2016, when oil prices drag inflation down while the Phillips curve exerts a small upward pressure.
+However, the two common cycles are not in any sense 'synchronised'.
+This sheds light on some of the puzzling behaviour of inflation since 2008.
+From 2011 to mid 2012 the inflation cycle is supported by oil prices while the Phillips curve exerts negative pressure.
+The opposite is true from 2015 to the end of 2016 when oil prices drag inflation down while the Phillips curve exerts a small upward pressure.

-D. The Role of Oil
+5.4 The Role of Oil

-Oil shocks can affect price dynamics via several different channels.
-First, as cost-push shocks in production, they affect prices via the Phillips curve.
-Also, oil prices can fluctuate due to U.S. internal demand along the business cycle.
+As discussed, oil shocks can impact price dynamics via several different channels.
+First, as cost-push shocks in production, they impact prices via the Phillips curve.
+Also, oil prices can fluctuate due to US internal demand along the business cycle.
 These channels are directly captured by the common business cycle that connects the slack in the economy to oil prices and inflation.
-Second, they directly affect the prices of energy services that enter the consumption basket of headline CPI without affecting the output gap.
+Secondly, they directly affect the prices of energy services which enter the consumption basket of headline CPI without affecting the output gap.
 This second channel is likely to explain most of the contribution of the energy price cycle to headline CPI inflation.
-Third, they can generate nonfundamental movement in consumers' inflation expectations and shift prices via this mechanism.
-This third channel is likely to explain the energy price cycle component in consumers' expectations and, importantly, in core CPI inflation, which excludes energy prices.
-Overall, this channel is quantitatively nondominant in price dynamics, albeit potentially very important since it is not under the control of standard monetary policy.
+Thirdly, they can generate 'non-fundamental' movement in consumers' inflation expectations and shift prices via this mechanism.
+This third channel is likely to explain the energy price cycle component in consumers' expectations and, importantly, in core CPI inflation which excludes energy prices.
+Overall, this channel is quantitatively non dominant in price dynamics albeit potentially very important since it is not under the control of standard monetary policy.